FirelyTeam/firely-docs/docs_simplifier/simplifierIGeditor.rst

 ===========================
 The implementation guide (IG) editor enables you to make implementation guides using the resources available in Simplifier.
 You can include your own project's Resources or those from others in your IG.
-With the help of this markdown based editor you can easily construct a clear, good-looking and practicable IG.
+With the help of this Markdown based editor you can easily construct a clear, good-looking and practicable IG.
 An IG can be rendered in two formats, namely: a Two Level Menu and a Tree Table IG.
 This page will elaborate further on how to use the IG editor.

 Create your first IG
 --------------------

 The IG editor is accessible through your personal portal.
 To get to the IG editor click on your User name on the top right, select portal and open the 'Implementation Guides' tab.
 This tab shows your IGs and gives you the option to browse, edit or delete them.
 Click the green button and provide a title to make a new IG.
-After this, the IG editor can be opened by clicking the edit button.
+After creating a new IG, the IG editor can be opened by clicking the edit button.

 IG editing
 ----------